HenriMalkki/Android-assignment/README.md

 location data taken from their phones GPS. </p>

 <p>The location for a task is mostly there for notifying the user about a task that is close by to their location.
 The distance under which the
-notification will be sent can be modified from the settings tab.</p>
+notification will be sent can be modified from the settings tab along with the interval for updating the list of tasks.</p>